 • Hepatitis B Virus (HBV) reactivation, in some cases resulting in fulminant hepatitis, hepatic failure and death, can occur in patients with hypogammaglobulinemia.1

-• In pooled studies (N=396), hypogammaglobulinemia was reported in 34% of patients with 5% of patients experiencing Grade 3 hypogammaglobulinemia.1
+• In pooled studies (N=396), hypogammaglobulinemia was reported in 34% of patients with 5% of patients experiencing Grade 3 hypogammaglobulinemia.

-• Overall, 58% of patients received IVIG post CARVYKTI for either an adverse reaction or prophylaxis.1
+• Overall, 58% of patients received IVIG post CARVYKTI for either an adverse reaction or prophylaxis.

-• At a median follow-up of 15.9 months, hypogammaglobulinemia was reported in 90.9% of patients in the CARVYKTI arm and 71.6% of patients in the standard care arm based on AE reporting and laboratory results.
-On the basis of AE reporting alone, the corresponding incidence of hypogammaglobulinemia was 42.3% and 6.2%, respectively.
+• San-Miguel et al (2023) published primary results of CARTITUDE-4 at a median follow-up of 15.9 months.
+Hypogammaglobulinemia was reported in 90.9% of patients in the CARVYKTI arm and 71.6% of patients in the standard care arm based on adverse event (AE) reporting and laboratory results.
 IVIG was administered in 65.9% of CARVYKTI patients and 12.5% of standard care patients.2

 PRODUCT LABELING